 STUDIES and ARTICLES

-Here is some of the information I recently shared in the July newsletter.
+Here is some of the information I recently shared in the January newsletter.
 Each newsletter has a specific focus.
-This newsletter is focused on chronic pain conditions.
+This newsletter is focused on chronic pain and Fibromyalgia.
 If you would be interested in receiving my newsletters, which include links to the studies as well as special offers and sales coupons, please head over to my contact page and sign up.

 TABLE OF CONTENTS